 curriculum planning;

-instruction of students, including appropriate plans and modifications for students who are limited English proficient and students who are children with disabilities;
+instruction of students, including appropriate plans and modifications for students who are limited English proficient and students who have disabilities;

-assessment of students, including analysis of evidence of student learning; and
+assessment of students, including analysis of evidence of student learning;

 ability to advance student learning;

+reframing of teaching based on assessment of student learning, when appropriate

+ability to work impactfully with other adults; and

+sensitivity to the culture and community they are teaching in

 validated based on professional assessment standards;

-reliably scored by trained evaluators, with appropriate oversight of the process to ensure consistency; and
+reliably scored by trained evaluators, who are or who have been educators, with appropriate oversight of the process to ensure consistency; and

 used to support continuous improvement of educator practice.

+administered over a developmentally appropriate span of time

+providing formative information to candidates and faculty

+informing program development or improvements of teacher prep programs

 Profession Ready Teacher – The term ‘profession ready teacher’ means a teacher who has –

-completed a teacher preparation program and is fully certified and licensed to teach by the State in which he or she teaches; and
+completed a teacher preparation or residency program and is fully certified and licensed to teach by the State in which he or she teaches; and

-demonstrated content knowledge in the subject or subjects he or she teachers;
+demonstrated content knowledge in the subject or subjects he or she teaches;

-demonstrated teaching skills through a teacher performance assessment or residency program;
+demonstrated teaching skills through a teacher performance assessment;

 Profession-Ready Principal – The term ‘profession ready principal’ means a principal who has –

-completed a principal preparation process and is fully certified and licensed by the state in which they are employed;
+has an advanced degree and has completed a principal preparation process and is fully certified and licensed by the state in which they are employed;

 demonstrated instructional leadership, including the ability to collect, analyze, and utilize data on evidence of student learning and evidence of classroom practice; and

-demonstrated proficiency in professionally recognized leadership standards such as through a performance assessment or residency program.
+demonstrated proficiency in professionally recognized leadership standards such as through a performance assessment or completion of a residency program.

+Demonstrated effectiveness as classroom teacher and in leading adults

 Effective Educator – The term ‘effective educator’ means an educator who is rated as effective, as determined by a state or locally approved professional growth and improvement system.